“Nobody Died At Sandy Hook”

 Or it’s just Gene Rosen’s car and the window is broken.
 It’s certainly not either of the cars referred to by Powell.
 Rosen’s car appears to be a 2003-2005 Honda Accord while Adam Lanza drove a 2010 Honda Civic.
 Here is a comparison of the two cars, highlighting some major differences (besides the state of the front driver’s side window):

-Compare the side windows (including silver trim) and tail lights to Rosen’s car.
+The side windows (including silver trim) and tail lights are identical to those seen on Rosen’s car.
+The car in his driveway is absolutely not a Civic.